scott-hosking/scott-hosking.github.io/_pages/code.md

 ## Tools

-Here I have listed some Python tools I have developed to improve research efficiency.
-I have limited capacity to update these but feel free to use them if useful.
+Here I have listed some Python tools I have developed.
+I have limited capacity to update these so use at your own risk.
+You can also [buy me a coffee](https://www.buymeacoffee.com/scotthosking) if you found them useful :-)

 ### Get **weather station** data (Global)
 * Can run from your laptop etc